2014 British Columbia New Democratic Party leadership election

-The 2014 British Columbia New Democratic Party leadership election was to be held from September 24 to 27 with the results announced on September 28; however, as John Horgan was the only candidate to be officially nominated by the deadline of May 1, 2014, at 5pm, he was acclaimed leader.
-The election was called following Adrian Dix's resignation announcement on September 18, 2013, several months after the party's unexpected defeat in the 2013 election after pre-campaign polls had shown the NDP ahead by as much as 20 points.
+In 2014, the British Columbia New Democratic Party scheduled a leadership election to select a new leader.
+The contest was called following Adrian Dix's resignation announcement on September 18, 2013, several months after the party's unexpected defeat in the 2013 election after pre-campaign polls had shown the NDP ahead by as much as 20 points.
+The election was to be held from September 24 to 27, with the results announced on September 28; however, as John Horgan was the only candidate to be officially nominated by the deadline of May 1, 2014, at 5 pm, he was acclaimed leader.

 The party set the entrance fee for candidates at $25,000 and a spending maximum of $350,000.

-The leadership vote was to be conducted by preferential ballot cast via internet and telephone with all party members being eligible to vote.
-The voting was to occur from September 24 to 27 with the results announced on September 28.
-Unlike the previous leadership election, which was also conducted on a "one member, one vote" basis, members would not have had the option of voting at the convention itself or on a live ballot by ballot basis but can only cast a preferential ballot and do so by internet or phone.
+The leadership vote was to be conducted by preferential ballot cast via internet and telephone, with all party members being eligible to vote.
+The voting was to occur from September 24 to 27, with the results announced on September 28.
+Unlike the previous leadership election, which was also conducted on a "one member, one vote" basis, members would not have had the option of voting at the convention itself or on a live ballot-by-ballot basis but could only cast a preferential ballot and do so by internet or phone.

 The deadline for candidates to be nominated was May 1, 2014.
 The deadline to join the NDP and be eligible to vote was to be June 26, 2014.